Azure/dotnet-template-azure-iot-edge-module/README.md

 ### Deploy the module

-Deployment is accomplished using the edge cli tool.
-This tool uses Azure IoT Hub to send deployment information to the edge device.
+Deployment is accomplished using the edge-explorer command line.

 Update the deployment.json with lower case of your module name localhost:5000/<lower_case_module_name> before you run the following command:

 ```
 edge-explorer edge deployment create -m <path to deployment file> -d <edge device ID>